 Prescription drugs are just as dangerous as the hardcore “street drugs”.
 The easy availably of prescription drugs have led to an increase of teens becoming addicted.
 These drugs can become very dangerous when combined with other drugs and can lead to harmful and fatal drug overdoses.
 Many teens are unaware of the potency of these prescribed medications and will most likely take random pills from different bottles.
 Many teens combine them because their parents are less likely to notice if one of two pills from several different prescription bottles are missing as opposed to many pills from the same prescription bottle.

 Emergency rooms are seeing more teens coming in due to accidental overdose of prescription drugs.
 Some of the more commonly abused prescription drugs include prescription painkillers like Vicodin, and OxyContin.
 Other stimulants like medication for ADHD such as Ritalin or Adderall, and anti-anxiety medications such as Xanax and Valium can be abused.
-Many other types of prescription drugs are abused as well, including diet pills, mood stabilizers, antidepressants, and muscle relaxers,
+Many other types of prescription drugs are abused as well, including diet pills, mood stabilizers, antidepressants, muscle relaxers, and sleep aids like Lunesta or Triazolam.

 As a loving parent you must take action in helping prevent your loved one or teenager from prescription drug abuse.
 One of the first places you can start is by making sure that all medications are monitored are stored in a locked cabinet.
 There may be situations that are out of your control and your teenagers friend may come looking into your medicine cabinet but ensuring the lock is set up, can prevent pills from going missing.